Daneilsen/Daneilsen/README.md

 ## 👋 Hey there, I'm David Neilsen!

 Although I recently graduated with a degree in Computer Science, I know that the learning is never done.
 Currently seeking employement with opprotunities to contribute to meaningful projects, benefit from mentorship and expand my skillset.
-You can find more inforamation about my experience and interst below.
+You can find more inforamation about my experience and interest below.

 ### 🎓 Education